The Strategic Timber Transport Scheme (STTS) finances projects that:

 - Scottish Timber Transport Fund case studies

-- A guide to Improving Timber Transport (PDF 356KB)
+- A guide to Improving Timber Transport

 - Details of awards and successful applications can be found in the STTF update report April 2019